tieto-peralkim/vacationer-frontend-031023/README.md

 # Vacation app

 * CRUD operations for vacations
-* holidays calendar with team filtering
+* Holidays calendar with team filtering
-* sends notifications to Slack of upcoming holidays
+* Sends notifications to Slack of upcoming holidays
-* admin features: CRUD-functions for users and teams
+* Admin features: CRUD-functions for users and teams

 ## TODO:
 **Calendar**